amyvi/AWS/HandsOn-AutoScalingGroup.md

 # Creating a simple auto-scaling group using AWS Console

-For this example, I have create my own AMI image in order to use in my auto-scaling group.
+For this example, I have created my own AMI image prior to this, in order to use in my auto-scaling group.

 1. Go to - EC2 -> Auto Scaling group
 2. Click on Create Auto Scaling Group